 Mercedes-Benz has went through great lengths to revolutionize the interior of the all-new GLE.
 Mercedes says that the interior “derives its fascination from the contrast between the luxurious, elegant ambience of a Mercedes-Benz luxury saloon and the robust, progressive features of an SUV.”
 Dominating the interior layout is a pair of high-resolution 12.3-inch LCD displays, which are operated through the MBUX touchpad-operated infotainment system.
 The car’s dimensions have also been revised in order to provide an increased amount of interior space.
 The wheelbase has been extended by 80 mm, allowing for an additional 69 mm of legroom in the second row and an additional 33 mm of headroom.
 Because of the revised dimensions, the Mercedes-Benz GLE features an optional third row for the first time.

 At launch, only one engine will be offered.
-The GLE 450 4MATIC features 3.0-liter inline-6 petrol engine with 48-volt technology, delivering 367 hp and 500 Nm of torque.
+The GLE 450 4MATIC features a 3.0-liter inline-6 petrol engine with 48-volt technology, delivering 367 hp and 500 Nm of torque.
 The EQ Boost function adds an extra 22 hp and 250 Nm for short bursts.
 Power is sent through all four wheels via a 9G-TRONIC 9-speed automatic transmission.
 A transfer case with an electronically controlled multi-disc clutch is integrated into the transmission, allowing for variable torque transfer between axles.
 Other engines, including diesels and a plug-in hybrid will follow.

 Like many new cars nowadays, the Mercedes-Benz GLE will feature numerous semi-autonomous driver assist technologies, ranging from Active Distance Assist Distronic, Active Stop-and-Go Assist, Active Steering Assist, Active Distance Assist, Active Brake Assist, and Active Blind Sport Assist with exit warning, among others.
 The new semi-autonomous systems can even recognize oncoming traffic tailbacks.
 For instance, when the car is driving on a highway with Adaptive Cruise Control turned on, the system will slightly slow down the car if it senses in advance that a traffic tailback is ahead.
 This gives the system and the driver ample time to react in case a tailback suddenly appears.